-There is a pond here and the small woods are famous for the “talking trees”.
+There is a pond here, and the small woods are famous for the “talking trees”.
 The trees hold proverbs in Thai and English full of spiritual wisdom.

 Wat Umong has a website where you can read about the Meditation Classes.

-Some places to recommend.
+There are some places to recommend.
 Adirak Pizza has some of the nicest pizza crusts in Chiang Mai.
 At retro-vintage noodle shop Pai – Fah noodles, you can listen to music from the Thai singer Mama Blue and enjoy classic noodle dishes.

-Finally, if you are looking for spicy Southern food don’t miss the next door restaurant to Pai-Fah called Mae Cha Aem.
+Finally, if you are looking for spicy Southern food, don’t miss the next door restaurant to Pai-Fah called Mae Cha Aem.
 They have Inexpensive and tasty brunch/lunch meals.

 Read more about Chiang Mais temples here.
-I compiled some of my pictures from different temples that I have visited over the years in a photographic journey.
+I compiled some of my pictures from different temples I have visited over the years in a photographic journey.